Competence-Based Analysis of Language Models: Competence-based Analysis of Language Models

+\paragraph{Internal Representation} Our main concern is measuring how attributable an LLM $M$'s behavior in a given task $\gT$ is to its representation of various properties $\rmZ = \{ Z_1, ..., Z_m \}$, and how these properties correspond to the causal structure of the task.
+If $M$ respects the data-generating process of $\gT$, then its behavior should be attributable only to causal properties $Z \in \rmZ_c$ (and not to environmental properties $Z \in \rmZ_e$), in which case we say that $M$ is \emph{competent} with respect to $\gT$ (see \cref{fig:competent}).
+We study model $M$'s use of each property $Z_j \in \rmZ$ by performing causal interventions $\doop(Z_j)$ on its representation of $Z_j$ in the course of performing task $\gT$, and measure the impact that these interventions have on its predictions.

-We propose to directly evaluate the competence of $M$ with respect to task $\gT \sim P(\gX, \gY)$ by measuring its consistency with a \emph{competence graph} $\ggt$, which we define as a structural causal model (SCM) of $\gT$ with nodes corresponding to each latent variables $Z_j \in \rmZ$ and an additional node for outputs $\gY$ and directed edges denoting causal dependencies between these variables.
-That is, the set of causal properties $\rmZ_c$ defined by $\ggt$ is the set of all properties $Z_j \in \rmZ$ such that there is an edge or path from $Z_j$ to $\gY$; and if there is no such edge or path for a given $Z_j$, then $Z_j \in \rmZ_e$, and any model which leverages its representation of $Z_j$ in predicting $\gY$ is subject to a \emph{spurious dependency}.
-(As an example, see \cref{fig:competent,fig:incompetent} and associated discussion in \cref{rnd:orangutan}.)
-Thus, if we wish to monitor for spurious dependencies, it is essential to include not only causal variables in $\rmZ$, but also a diverse range of environmental variables which might be spuriously correlated with $\gY$ in $M$'s training data.
+\paragraph{Measuring Competence} We evaluate the competence of $M$ with respect to task $\gT \sim P(\gX, \gY)$ in terms of its relationship with a \emph{competence graph} $\ggt$, which we define as a structural causal model (SCM) of $\gT$ with nodes corresponding to each latent variables $Z_j \in \rmZ$ and an additional node for outputs $\mathbf{y} \in \gY$ and directed edges denoting causal dependencies between these variables.
+That is, the set of causal properties $\rmZ_c$ defined by $\ggt$ is the set of all properties $Z_j \in \rmZ$ such that there is an edge or path from $Z_j$ to $\mathbf{y}$.